Directors' Report for the year 2013-14

 NMDC's Global Exploration Centre at Raipur is continuously doing exploration in the mines of NMDC and adding new reserves every year.
 NMDC has offered to State Governments to undertake free exploration to quantify mineral resources in the State.

-14.0 IMPLEMENTATION OF OFFICIAL LANGUAGE POLICY
+12.IMPLEMENTATION OF OFFICIAL LANGUAGE POLICY

-During the year under review, NMDC Limited made all efforts for the implementation of the Official Language Policy and for the use of Official Language in all its Projects, Units and Head Office.
+During the year under review, NMDC Limited made all efforts for the implementation of the official language policy and for the use of Official language in all its Projects, Units and Head Office.

-Hindi Workshops were conducted for employees to make them efficient to use Official Language in their day-to-day official work.
-During Hindi Workshops all employees were imparted Micro Soft Indic Computer training on Phonetic Hindi Keyboard.
+Hindi Workshops were conducted for employees to make them efficient to use official Language in their day-to-day official work.
+During Hindi Workshops all employees were imparted Micro Soft Indic Computer Training on Phonetic Hindi Keyboard.

 15.1 Employee-Employer relations

-25 persons belonging to Scheduled Caste and 32 persons belonging to Scheduled Tribes were appointed in the year 2012 against 205 posts filled by direct recruitment.
+15.2 Scheduled Castes & Scheduled Tribes 24 candidates belonging to Scheduled Caste and 23 persons belonging to Scheduled Tribes were appointed in the year 2013 against 153 posts filled by direct recruitment.